 The first week of the course will be introductory in nature, starting with exploration of the skills required to be a great public speaker, and learning the theory and methodology of public speaking.
-The history of public speaking will be examined, and students will analyse famous historical speeches and the methods that famous and effective speakers employ.
+The history of public speaking will be examined, and students will analyse famous historical speeches and the methods that famous and contemporary speakers, such as Former President Barack Obama, employ.
 You’ll examine the reasoning and means by which speakers overcome anxiety when speaking in front of a crowd – with particular emphasis on understanding and adapting to audiences of different demographic structure.
-Using universally recognised theoretical approaches to public speaking and reasoning such as the Toulmin method of argumentation (developed by Stephen Toulmin), students will enhance their understanding of how to construct a persuasive argument and explore the importance of research and preparation when constructing an effective speech.
+Using universally recognised theoretical approaches to public speaking and reasoning such as the Toulmin method of argumentation (developed by Stephen Toulmin) and Aristotle’s philosophical approach to speaking, students will enhance their understanding of how to construct both a persuasive speech and an informative one, and explore the importance of research and preparation when constructing an effective speech.
 The first week of the course will end with a video-recorded speech and analytical review from your peers and your teacher.

 The table below gives an indication of the subject areas that will be covered in each day’s lecture and seminar.
 Although every effort has been made to ensure accuracy, please note that topics and timings may be subject to change.
 Regarding topics, our teachers retain the flexibility to adapt to the academic interests of the students in the class, in order for the members of the class to benefit from their broad spectrum of knowledge and experience in the field.